-Silicones in the industry usually refer to linear polydimethylsiloxanes.
+Silicones in the industry usually refer to linear polydimethylsiloxanes (PDMS).
 A combination of properties such as their backbone flexibility, low intermolecular interactions, low surface tension, and thermal stability explains many of their applications.

 Silicones differ from organic compounds in both their physical and chemical properties;

-In the textile industries,polydimethylsiloxanes are used in all stages of the process, on the fiber during production, on the fabric and/or directly on the finished goods.
-Silicones are applied from different delivery systems to provide various benefits like lubrication, softening, foam control or hydrophobic coatings.
+In the textile industry, polydimethylsiloxanes are used in all stages of the process, applied on the fiber during production and/or directly on the finished good.
+The silicone oil is applied by different delivery systems to provide various benefits like lubrication, softening, foam control or hydrophobic coatings.